iodevs/qr_code/README.md

 ## Usage

-If you want to create QR code, just use the function `QRCode.create(orig, level)`:
+If you want to create QR code, just use the function `QRCode.create(your_string, level)`:

 ```elixir
   iex> QRCode.create("Hello World")